tembo-io/website/blog/2023-09-25-table-version-history/index.md

 (1 row)
 ```

-Not to pat ourselves on the back too much, but seriously this is the best way to try out Postgres extensions! **That only took me a few seconds to add in, and now I’m ready to start experimenting with pg_partman**.
+**That only took me a few seconds to add in, and now I’m ready to start experimenting with pg_partman**.
 This allows me to focus my time on how this extension works and what I want to do with it, not on setup hassle.
 There is no other way to get up and running with extensions this fast.

 ### Making the version history partitioned